Introduction: The growing importance of B2B customer portals

 Display of individual prices and discounts

-Personalized product recommendations based on purchase history
+Personalised product recommendations based on purchase history

-Individual dashboards with relevant KPIs
+Custom dashboards with relevant KPIs

 Customer-specific price lists